josephrcarb/Venmo-api/README.md

-# Venmo-Api Implementation
+# Venmo-Api Wrapper Implementation

-**Venmo-Api** This application was developed to implement the pypi Venmo-Api by Mark Mohades
+**Venmo-Api** This application was developed to implement the pypi Venmo-Api Wrapper by Mark Mohades

 ## Include
 pip install venmo-api